-- A. Low power application in isolated areas which is essential to feed transducers and emergency terminals - B. Medium power application in isolated areas

-- C. Network connection application with peak levelling - D. Power quality control applications
+- A. Less power application in remote areas which is essential to feed transducers and emergency terminuses - B. Moderate power application in inaccessible areas - C. Network association application with peak levelling - D. Power quality regulating applications

-Here in first two categories, energy can be stored as kinetic energy, chemical energy, compressed air, hydrogen or in supercapacitors as these are for small scale systems.
-In three and four categories, energy can be stored as gravitational energy, thermal energy, chemical energy or compressed air as these are for large scale systems.
-Ctegory four is further divided into many types which are as follows:
+Here in initial two classes, energy can be stored as chemical energy, kinetic energy, compressed air, in supercapacitors or hydrogen as these are for small scale systems.
+In three and four classes, energy can be stored as thermal energy, gravitational energy, compressed air, or chemical energy as these are for large scale systems.
+Category four is further divided into many types which are as follows: